MajestyV/RIGEL/README.md

 The reservoir computing paradigm adopted in RIGEL is mainly based on Echo State Networks (ESNs) [^1][^2], a foundational model in reservoir computing.
 Reservoir computing itself can be regarded as a concise and randomized version of recurrent neural networks (RNNs), perserving the form of discrete-time dynamical systems mathematically.
 As such, it is particularly well-suited for tasks involving time series prediction, especially in chaotic systems where traditional methods may struggle.

 Beyond the core functionalities, RIGEL also includes modules for exploring the real-world applications of the simulated reservoir computing hardware systems, such as information security and more.

+For more details, please refer to the [RIGEL documentation](https://majestyv.github.io/RIGEL/).

 ## II.
 Environment Set-up